-High-school students interested in taking dual credit may do so online through SBU.
+High-school students interested in taking dual credit courses may do so online through SBU.
 For more information about how to apply and enroll in Online Dual Credit, call (417) 328-1599.

 Available online courses, Online Independent Study and Online Dual Credit courses are listed on the SBU Class Schedules page.